The Happiest Nation in the World

 Happy, Happiness.
 People in all countries of the world are becoming happier.
 Is this correct or incorrect?

 Content, Satisfied.
-Are Finns happy because they have great parties, feasts, festivals and celebrations?
+Are Finns happy because they have great parties, feasts, festivals, holidays and celebrations?

 Frustrated, Disappointed.
 Do officials in Finland (regularly) accept bribes, embezzle and waste money?
 Are they disorganized, undisciplined and irresponsible?

 Thrilled, Ecstatic.
-Finnish citizens are very concerned about schools, poverty and destitution.
+Finnish citizens are very concerned (and worried) about schools, poverty and destitution.
 Is this right or wrong?

 Hopelessness.
-Now that they have driven out the Americans and NATO, have Afghans created a great society?
+Now that they have driven out the Americans and NATO, do Afghans feel victorious, proud and jubilant?

 On Cloud Nine.
-In Germany, do young people feel joyous and older people feel gloomy and pessimistic?
+In Germany, do young people feel joyous and optimistic, while older people feel gloomy and pessimistic?

 Enchanted.
 How happy are people in your city or country?
 Ecstatic, very happy, generally happy, in the middle, both happy and unhappy, rather sad, miserable, or it depends?